 DTC B0090 39 Rollover Sensor Internal Electronic Failure

 DTC B0090 71 Rollover Sensor Invalid Serial Data Received

 Labor: 1.0The cost to diagnose the B0090 CADILLAC code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON

 B0090 CADILLAC MeaningThe Inflatable Restraint Vehicle Rollover Sensor (ROS) utilizes battery power supply and a bidirectional interface circuit.
 The ROS modulates current on the interface to send ID, State of Health, and deployment commands to the Inflatable Restraint Sensing and Diagnostic Module (SDM).
 When the ignition is turned on the ROS responds by performing internal diagnostics and sending an ID to the SDM.
 The ROS continually communicates status messages to the SDM, which determines if a fault is present in the ROS circuit.
 If the fault is present, the SDM will set a Diagnostic Trouble Code (DTC).

 More InformationNeed more information on how to fix the B0090 CADILLAC code?

 Get Access to Factory Service Manuals

 Need more help?Get the B0090 Cadillac code diagnosed by a professional: Find a repair shop in your area